espocrm/documentation/administration/formula.md

 `number\\abs(VALUE)` Absolute value.
 Return null if VALUE is not numeric.

+`number\\round(VALUE, PRECISION)` Returns the rounded value of VALUE to specified PRECISION (number of digits after the decimal point).
+PRECISION can also be negative or zero (default).

 `entity\\isNew()` Return TRUE if the entity is new (being created) and FALSE if not (being updated).

 `entity\\isAttributeChanged(ATTRIBUTE)` Return TRUE if ATTRIBUTE of the entity was changed.